-The ancient wooded valleys of the Quantocks are a magical landscape, criss crossed with woodland trails and alive with the sound of birdsong.
+The ancient wooded valleys of the Quantock Hills are a magical landscape, criss crossed with woodland trails and alive with the sound of birdsong.
 A place of tranquility, dappled light and rich woodland wildlife.
-There are four main types of woodland found with the AONB.
+There are four main types of woodland found within the National Landscape.
 Ash-hazel woodlands, western sessile oak woodlands, coniferous plantation and small farm woodlands.

 The sessile oak woodlands are designated a Special Area of Conservation at European Level, they are also protected as a Site of Special Scientific Interest making them a valuable resource.
 These ancient woodlands were coppiced for centuries prior to the 20th century for charcoal making and tanning, a process where the trees were cut to ground level and then allowed to grow back.
 They can be identified by the acorn which sits directly on the branch, and due to the poor quality of soil on the hillsides have twisted trunks, adding to the atmosphere of the woodlands.